didhd/lambda-http-redirect-go/README.md

-# lambda-http-forward-go
+# lambda-http-redirect-go
-*Lambda HTTP Forward - Go*
+*Lambda HTTP redirect - Go*

 This Go application demonstrates a Lambda function that acts as a proxy between the client and a target HTTP service.
-The function receives an incoming Application Load Balancer (ALB) event, forwards the request to the target HTTP service, and then returns the service's response to the client.
+The function receives an incoming Application Load Balancer (ALB) event, redirects the request to the target HTTP service, and then returns the service's response to the client.

 ![image](assets/apigw.png)